 But then your private driver keeps driving, and driving, and driving.
 Almost blissfully, the city gets left in the rear view mirror.
 City sounds and sights give way to family farms and the families that work them.
 Long views of the lake compliment the wide open sky that feels closer at this high elevation.
 And thirty minutes later, you arrive at your country estate.

 Titilaka truly feels like your weekend home on the lake.
 Titilaka feels like it waits for you, like nothing happens when you’re not there, like somehow you’ve earned this level of service and comfort.
 Upon arrival, attendants host an almost ceremonial “welcome bonfire” on the shore, where a first sunset is enjoyed with tea and tapas.
 An attendant is available in your living room at all times.
 Chefs prepare world-class meals in your kitchen.
 Your guide knows your name and is ready to take you on any excursion around the lake.
 Titilaka, in some way, says “welcome home” every time you return, even if you were just gone for the morning.

 This is the first question that our Colombia travel specialists often get when planning travel there.
 Americans in particular have concerns about traveling to a country so recently known for its centrality to the drug trade, and the violence that was born of it.
 I’m going to be honest with you.
 There’s part of us here at Global Basecamps that wants to lie to you.
 Part of us wants to say “wait 10 more years for things to settle down,” or “the security is not quite there yet.”
 There seems to be an exclusive club of travelers these days, a secret cabal of people in the know.
-They know Colombia has been safe for years.
+They know Colombia tours have been safe for years.
 They know its beaches are top notch.
 They know it is absolutely one of the best countries to travel in almost because so few people go there.